pgEspiritu/Oracle-Cloud-Infrastructure-Architect-Associate/Identity-and-Access-Management-Advanced/Network-Sources.md

 # 🌐 Lesson: Network Sources in OCI

-Welcome to this lesson on **Network Sources**.
-In this lesson, we will explore how to use network sources for managing access in **OCI (Oracle Cloud Infrastructure)**.

----

 ## 🔐 What are Network Sources?

 **Network sources** are a mechanism to control access based on **originating IP addresses**.